DavidVillalobos/octopus-todo/README.md

 # Octopus todo
 TODO list Manager, this desktop application will allow you to create task lists,
 each task can be scheduled and displayed on a dashboard,
 it can also be viewed from a calendar.

+## Notes
+This is version in development, there is not yet a first usable version

 ## Build